slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 Tasks/Questions:

+* How do you make ffmpeg find out the output width?
 * What is the final output width?
 What should the output width have been according to math?
 * Why are these values sometimes different?
 * Take the downscaled version of the video and append it to the original video by concatenating, and encode the final file with a lossless codec of your choice